tjoyner/ofvioletsandlicorice/chapter1.md

 Silvio felt embarrassed, [like he'd let him down](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#mancatodifiducia).

-"We don't have many guests; I wanted you to choose the room: whether you prefer on the courtyard, or across from the piazza.
+"We don't have many guests.
+I wanted you to choose the room, whether you prefer on the courtyard, or across from the piazza.
 It's noisier, but also brighter.
 How long do you intend to stay?"

 The stranger shrugged his shoulders, putting his ID on the counter.